-The High Value Area (HVA) programme utilises ecological surveys undertaken by local ecologists, and provides valuable information to landowners that can assist with overall land management.
-If you're interested in the biodiversity within an area of native bush, wetland, sand dune, or block of scrub on your land, but don't know much about it, the HVA programme is a great way to understand more about it and the ways in which this can be managed for the future.
+Ecological surveys are undertaken by local ecologists, and provide valuable information to landowners that can assist with overall land management.
+If you're interested in the biodiversity within an area of native bush, wetland, sand dune, or block of scrub on your land, but don't know much about it, the ecological surveys are a great way to understand more about it and the ways in which this can be managed for the future.

 What you can do

 There are many ways you can help to look after New Zealand's biodiversity:

 - You can begin at home, in your own backyard or the paddock.